Medical Malpractice Attorneys Who Specialize in Recovering Compensation for Patients Injured Due to Medication Errors

 Talk to a Connecticut Medical Malpractice Lawyer TODAY

 If you believe that you have been harmed by a medication error, you should speak with an experienced medical malpractice attorney about your legal rights.
-The Connecticut medical malpractice attorneys at Berkowitz and Hanna LLC are experienced in handling injury and wrongful death cases involving medical negligence and malpractice such as prescription mistakes.
+Our Connecticut medical malpractice lawyers are experienced in handling injury and wrongful death cases involving medical negligence and malpractice such as prescription mistakes.

 To schedule a case evaluation with a qualified and committed medication errors attorney in Connecticut, call us today at (203) 487-5725 or send us a message via our online form.